RockefellerArchiveCenter/scripts/archivesspace/README.md

     # a list of resource IDs to publish
     publishIDs = ["FA001", "FA002","FA003"]

+    [Destinations]
+    # export destinations
+    dataDestination = /path/to/location
+    EADdestination = /path/to/location
+    METSdestination = /path/to/location
+    MODSdestination = /path/to/location
+    PDFdestination = /path/to/location

 You can use the `config_settings.py` file found [here] (https://github.com/RockefellerArchiveCenter/templates/blob/master/config_setup.py) to automatically create a `local_settings.cfg` file.

 ##Usage